seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **SATURNINUS**
 And therefore, lovely Tamora, queen of Goths,
-That like the stately Phoebe ’mongst her nymphs
+That like the stately Phoebe 'mongst her nymphs
-Dost overshine the gallant’st dames of Rome,
+Dost overshine the gallant'st dames of Rome,
 If thou be pleased with this my sudden choice,
 Behold, I choose thee, Tamora, for my bride,
 And will create thee empress of Rome,